soykilian/rush01/README.md

 # RUSH 01 for the 42piscine
 The goal is to solve the Skyscraper game with a program in C.
 The puzzle of the game follows the sudoku structure but with some restrictions.
 It looks like this:

 <img src="https://www.brainbashers.com/gifs_tower/skyhelp0.png" alt="Alt text" title="Optional title">

+The generated program finds the solution given the numbers on the arrows as an argument.
+The example above should be passed to the program this way: